AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/marketo/interesting-moments-in-sales-insight-actions.md

    ![](assets/interesting-moments-in-sales-insight-actions-3.png)

-1. Write a message to your sales team in the **Description** field that explains why this action matters.
+1. Write a message to your sales team in the **[!UICONTROL Description]** field that explains why this action matters.

    ![](assets/interesting-moments-in-sales-insight-actions-4.png)